Getting a Florida marriage license is VERY easy.

 Applicant's must provide a valid picture-type ID, with date of birth shown.
 (Driver's License, passport, student ID Card, Military ID, or Alien Registration Card.)
 There is no residence or citizenship requirement.

 If either applicant has been previously married, the exact date of the last death, divorce, or annulment must be provided.
-You should bring a copy of your divorce decree with you at the time of application.

 The license must be used within sixty (60) days from the "effective date".
 Below is the effective date criteria: